 Characters: A Song Of Ice And Fire House Martell

-This is a listing of member of House Martell that appear in the Fantasy series A Song of Ice and Fire.
+This is a listing of members of House Martell who appear in the Fantasy series A Song of Ice and Fire.
 Visit here for the main character index.

 "Unbowed, Unbent, Unbroken

 - Martell House Words

 The ruling house of the desert land of Dorne.
 They are mixed with the Rhoynar race, which invaded Dorne under the command of the Warrior-Queen Nymeria.
 They were the only kingdom of the seven to resist conquest by the Targaryens, instead joining the realm via dynastic marriage; in the meanwhile, there were a number of wars between Dorne and the Reach, and the distrust between House Martell and House Tyrell lasts to this day.
 They now hold a bitter grudge against House Lannister because, during Robert's Rebellion, one of Tywin Lannister's knights raped and murdered their princess, Elia Martell, for the crime of being Rhaegar's wife, and killed her two children (and for protecting her killer).
 They had taken a mostly isolationist approach to the War of the Five Kings, but eventually get involved (albeit for the moment still indirectly) after the events following Joffrey's infamous wedding.
 Their sigil is the sun and spear.

 - Alliterative Name: Manfrey Martell, the current castellan of Sunspear.

 - Animal Motifs: Snakes.
 Despite not being their sigil.
 Oberyn is called "the Red Viper", his bastard daughters are dubbed "Sand Snakes", while Arianne wears snake-shaped bracelets